daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 order of appearance in the book.
 This overview should be presented in a clear and navigable list, enabling users to identify bookmarked positions, select a bookmark to navigate directly to that point in the content.
-The application could allow the user to jump directly between bookmarks without going via the overview.
+The application should allow the user to jump directly between bookmarks without going via the overview.

+The user could use a list of bookmarks in the bookshelf view to navigate between saved locations across their collection of publications.

 Priority: Must-have